Alerts give you information about your account by email or by push notification to the mobile app.

 Go to settings, click on the alerts tab and select the alerts you want using the dropdown menus.

-You can get alerts sent to your inbox within digital banking or sent to your email address.
+You can get alerts sent to your inbox within digital banking, to your email address or to the mobile app using push notifications.

 For example, if you want an alert sent to you when your account balance is below a certain amount, you would select the button add custom alerts and select account balance threshold alert.
-Select the account name, select less than, enter the desired dollar amount and select where you want the alert sent – to your alerts inbox or your primary email account.
+Select the account name, select less than, enter the desired dollar amount and select where you want the alert sent – to your alerts inbox, your primary email account or to the app by push notifications.
 Then click save.

 Balance alerts typically arrive once a day.
 While this is a helpful way to keep track of your account, it does NOT include transactions we don’t know about yet, such as checks you’ve written that have not posted.
 Another example is a debit card transaction that is changed after we authorize it, such as when you add a tip to your bill at a restaurant or use your card at a gas pump.
 That’s why balance alerts should not be solely relied upon for your balance information.